-GE to take up to $500 million cashflow hit from virus, sticks to targets
+GE sticks to 2020 targets, says coronavirus to hit cashflow by up to $500 million

-(Reuters) - General Electric Co (GE.N) said on Wednesday it would take a hit of $300 million to $500 million to its first-quarter cash flow from the coronavirus outbreak, while reaffirming its cash and profit targets for the full year.
+(Reuters) - General Electric Co (GE.N) on Wednesday reiterated its 2020 cash and profit targets but warned its first-quarter cash flow would take a hit of $300 million to $500 million due to the coronavirus outbreak.

-Shares in GE, which employs thousands of workers in China and had been seen as heavily exposed to the economic weakness caused by the virus, were up 2% at $11.1 in premarket trading.
+Shares of GE, which employs thousands of workers in China and had been seen as heavily exposed to the economic weakness caused by the virus, were up 2% at $11.10 in premarket trading.

 Chief Executive Officer Larry Culp, who is restructuring GE after a series of failures, in January forecast its first-quarter free cash flow at a negative $2 billion, largely due to the grounding of Boeing Co’s (BA.N) 737 MAX for which it makes engines.

-At that point the company said it would recover to generate between $2 billion to $4 billion in positive cashflow this year, and adjusted profits of 50 cents to 60 cents per share.
+At that point the company said it would recover to generate between $2 billion to $4 billion in positive cashflow this year, and an adjusted profit of 50 cents to 60 cents per share.
 Analysts have estimated this year’s cashflow at a positive $2.77 billion.

-The U.S. industrial conglomerate also expects a hit of $200 million to $300 million to its first-quarter operating profit from the virus, which has crushed a wide range of economic activity in China and disrupted global supply chains.
+The U.S. industrial conglomerate also expects a hit of $200 million to $300 million to its first-quarter operating profit from the virus, which has crushed economic activity in China and disrupted global supply chains.

+“It’s a very conservative outlook and accommodates a lot of headwinds... basically it sails through everything,” William Blair analyst Nicholas Heymann said.

 The U.S. Federal Reserve on Tuesday delivered a surprise early half-point cut in interest rates in a bid to shield the world’s largest economy from the impact of the coronavirus.